ififfy/flipflip/docs/developers.md

 ## Contribution guidelines

 * Try to keep the code repository and the application itself G-rated.
-  If you want to break this guideline, email ififfy@mm.st and let's see if we can figure something out.
 * Code needs to work on both Mac and Windows.
 * The project is run on ["open open source"](http://openopensource.org) principles.